frank-cerny/security-blog/_posts/writeups/2020-1-05-craft-walkthrough.markdown

 ![Custom Vault Token Type Creation](../../assets/img/writeups/htb/craft/custom_vault_write.png) {: refdef}

 **Fix: Either do not allow root login via SSH or do not enable SSH login tokens to be created with Vault**
+**Updated Fix: Leaving the ~./vault_token on the box allowed us to do this.
+The existence of the file means we have authenticated to the backend and we can make requests.
+To fix the vulnerability, the file must be removed and we must be forced to authenticate to the backend first**

 Overall, a fantastic box.
 I was finally able to leverage some tips I learned on previous boxes.
 This felt like the most realistic box I have done to date.
 Shoutout to rotarydrone for making it possible.
 Thanks for reading, on to the next one.